Rajsingh92/Rajsingh92/README.md

 - 👯 I’m always open to meaningful collaboration.
+- 🎃 I am always ready to help others.
 - 💬 Ask me about Python or any tech related stuff.
-- 📫 How to reach me: [Twitter - @Rajsing00335252](https://twitter.com/Rajsing00335252) )
 - 😄 Pronouns: He/His.
-- 🎃 I am always ready to help others.

 **Languages and Tools:**